2023 Solar Incentives Guide for Laguna Woods, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, speak with your local Laguna Woods solar installers.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Laguna Woods solar panel installation expert.

 State & Local Solar Incentives